Maya Block: Mountains

 A broad arching fold belt of 'morphological distinct mountain ranges separated by deep fault-controlled canyons and occasional broad alluvial valleys' extends along the south-southeasterly limit of the Block.
 The most prominent of said mountain ranges are the Northern Chiapas Mountains and the Sierra Madre de Chiapas in Mexico, the Cuchumatanes, Chama, Santa Cruz, and Lacandon Ranges in Guatemala, and the Maya Mountains in Belize.

 Karstlands

 The 'most extensive karstlands of the North American continent' extend northwards from the Block's southern extreme.
-The Block's most prominent karstic landform is the Yucatan Platform to its north.
-Relatively less prominent karstic formations occur in the Block's southern portion, including an unnamed formation in northwestern Petennortheastern Belize, the Belize Barrier Reef, the Lacandon Range, the Cuchumatanes Range, and various formations to the north and south of the Maya Mountains.
+The Block's most prominent karstic landform is the Yucatán Platform to its north.
+Relatively less prominent karstic formations occur in the Block's southern portion, including an unnamed formation in northwestern Peten to northeastern Belize, the Belize Barrier Reef, the Lacandon Range, the Cuchumatanes Range, and various formations to the north and south of the Maya Mountains.

 Coasts

 The most prominent topographic features of the Block's Caribbean coast are extensive seagrass beds and coral reefs, with the Belize Barrier Reef forming a notable example of the latter.
 Its Pacific coast, in contrast, is predominated by extensive mangrove forests.